 This class will introduce beginners to drawing and perspective principles needed to complete a watercolor composition using the dry and wet-on-wet approaches.
 Following the class demonstration, students will work on their own paintings with the guidance of the teacher.
 The extended time (2:30 - 5:30) will give students time to set up, work, and clean up after each class.
 Note: The coordinator will send enrolled students a list of required materials (estimated cost $150.) prior to the first class.
 Please notify the office if you do not receive a list of materials at least two weeks before the class starts.

 Coordinator: Mary Lou Mack

 Mary Lou has been painting for many years.
-She has concentrated on watercolor since 1981 when she started taking classes at Bay Path College in Longmeadow, MA.
+She has concentrated on Watercolor since 1981.
 Since then she has traveled and painted landscapes and seascapes on three continents.
-She has exhibited her work in galleries, one and two women shows, and juried exhibitions.
+She has exhibited her work in galleries, one and two women shows and juried exhibitions.

 Students will read and then discuss selected chapters from the collection of essays in the paperback book Treasure Palaces: Great Writers Visit Great Museums.
 The museums discussed are located all over the world and reflect a variety of focuses.
 Supplementary material on one museum each week will also be discussed.
 For the first class please read the Forward and Preface of Treasure Palaces: Great Writers Visit Great Museums, edited by Maggie Fergusson, pp. ix-xiv.

 Anne retired to Brewster after many years teaching Composition, Intro to Lit and Business Communication at Western New England College in Springfield.
 She has enjoyed teaching a variety of A.L.L. courses